meteor/meteor/content/data-loading.md

 <h3 id="organization-publications">Organizing publications</h3>

-It makes sense to place a publication in a package alongside the feature that it's targeted for.
+It makes sense to place a publication alongside the feature that it's targeted for.
 For instance, sometimes publications provide very specific data that's only really useful for the view that they are developed for.
-In that case, placing the publication in the same package as the view code makes perfect sense.
+In that case, placing the publication in the same module or directory as the view code makes perfect sense.

 Often, however, a publication is more general.
 For example in the Todos example application, we create a `Todos.inList` publication, which publishes all the todos in a list.
 Although in the application we only use this in one place (in the `listsShow` template), in a larger app, there's a good chance we might need to access all the todos for a list in other places.
 So putting the publication in the `todos` package is a sensible approach.

 <h2 id="subscriptions">Subscribing to data</h2>

 To use publications, you need to create a subscription to it on the client.
 To do so, you call `Meteor.subscribe()` with the name of the publication.
-When you do this, it opens up a subscription to that publication, and the server starts sending data down the wire to ensure that your client collections contain up to date copies of the data that's pushed by the publication.
+When you do this, it opens up a subscription to that publication, and the server starts sending data down the wire to ensure that your client collections contain up to date copies of the data specified by the publication.

-Also, `Meteor.subscribe()` returns a "subscription handle", with a property called `.ready()` defined -- a reactive function that returns `true` when the publication becomes ready (either you call `this.ready()` explicitly, or the current contents of a returned cursor are sent over).
+`Meteor.subscribe()` also returns a "subscription handle" with a property called `.ready()`.
+This is a reactive function that returns `true` when the publication is marked ready (either you call `this.ready()` explicitly, or the initial contents of a returned cursor are sent over).

 <h3 id="organizing-subscriptions">Organizing subscriptions</h3>